microprediction/microfilter/README.md

 # microfilter

-Some ad-hoc approaches to filtering noisy data that don't appear in textbooks
+Some ad-hoc approaches to filtering noisy data that don't appear in textbooks (and maybe shouldn't)

 ![](https://i.imgur.com/b5fAtxr.png)